 I am a paediatric and public heath doctor by background and have worked in global health for over 20 years.
-My focus areas include:
+I am also a Registered Nutrionist (RNutr) with the Association for Nutrition.

-- severe malnutrition (with a particular focus on infants);
+- Severe malnutrition (with a particular focus on infants);

-- disability;
+- Disability;

-- teaching, supporting and mentoring the 'next generation' of global health practitioners and policy-makers.
+- Teaching, supporting and mentoring the 'next generation' of global health practitioners and policy-makers.

 - Post-qualification work in Serbia, Bosnia and in the UK.

 From 2009-2014 I was a specialty registrar in public health in London, gaining my MFPH (Member of the Faculty of Public Health) qualification in 2011 and becoming a Fellow of the Faculty of Public Health (FFPH) in 2014 upon completing CCT (Certificate of Completion of Specialty Training).
-During training, I also held academic posts which allowed me to maintain and develop international work alongside UK practice:
+During training, I also held academic posts which allowed me to maintain and develop international work alongside UK practice: - NIHR Academic Clinical Fellow at the UCL Institute for Global Health

 - NIHR Academic Clinical Lecturer at the UCL International Disability Reserach Centre